momentohq/public-dev-docs/docs/develop/api-reference/sorted-set-collections.md

 </details>

 ### SortedSetLengthByScore
-For an existing sorted set item, finds all of the values between the specified min and max score and
+For an existing sorted set item, it finds all of the values between the specified min and max score and returns the length.

 | Name           | Type         | Description                                |
 |----------------| ------------ |--------------------------------------------|